NEWS

 • Update

-Appointment of Mr. Nagao, Founder of Kyoto Fusion Ring, as Chief EIR Officer (CEO) of ECC-iCAP
+Appointment of Mr. Taka Nagao, Co-Founder of Kyoto Fusioneering Ltd. as Chief EIR (Entrepreneur in Residence) Officer (CEO) of ECC-iCAP

-Kyoto iCAP appoints Kyoto Fusion Founder Nagao as Chief EIR Officer (CEO) of ECC-iCAP.
-Aiming to create global startups by building Japan's largest 100-member EIR system.
+KYOTO- iCAP appoints Kyoto Fusioneering Ltd. Co-Founder, Mr. Taka Nagao as Chief EIR Officer (CEO) of ECC-iCAP.
+The appointment aims to create global startups by building Japan's largest EIR system which currently has 100 members.

-The Rise of Deep Tech Startups and Management Human Resources Challenges
+The Rise of Deep Tech Startups and Managerial Human Capital Challenges

-In the government's "Five-Year Plan for Startup Development," deep tech carries the expectation of creating a new industrial field that could become the core of next-generation industries.
-In this context, a major challenge for the establishment of deep tech startups is to secure management personnel who understand the advanced expertise of researchers and can take responsibility for the social implementation of such expertise.
-In order to attract corporate executives to university-based startups, a number of acceleration programs and Entrepreneur In Residence (EIR) programs are being enhanced.
+In the Japanese government's "Five-Year Plan for Startup Development," deep tech carries the promise of creating a new industrial field that could become the core of next-generation industries.
+In this context, a major challenge for the establishment of deep tech startups is to secure management personnel who understand the advanced expertise of researchers and can take responsibility for the implementation of such expertise for society.
+To attract corporate executives to university-based startups, a number of acceleration programs and Entrepreneur in Residence (EIR) programs are being enhanced.

-METI Guidance on Using the Visiting Entrepreneur (EIR) Program (https://www.meti.go.jp/policy/newbusiness/startup_eir_guidance_vF.pdf)
+METI Guidance on Using the Entrepreneur in Residence (EIR) Program (https://www.meti.go.jp/policy/newbusiness/startup_eir_guidance_vF.pdf)

-Since its establishment in 2014, Kyoto iCAP has been focusing on building a start-up ecosystem and has been operating a start-up human resources community called "ECC-iCAP".
-The EIR program, which began operating the year before last, currently has 25 entrepreneurs studying commercialization and preparing to start their own businesses.
+Since KYOTO-iCAP’s establishment in 2014, it has been focusing on building a start-up ecosystem, and has been operating a start-up human capital community called "ECC-iCAP".
+The EIR program, which began operating the year before last year, currently has 25 entrepreneurs being trained in tech commercialization and are preparing to start their own businesses.

 Background of CEO Nagao's Appointment

-Kyoto iCAP has established one of the leading deep tech startup ecosystems in Japan and has established and supported numerous deep tech startups.
-In order to support more startups and increase the number of startups entering the global market, we decided that we needed someone who could provide appropriate and effective advice to management personnel.
-Mr. Nagao, an entrepreneur from ECC-iCAP and a founder of a global deep-tech startup, has been appointed as CEO of ECC-iCAP.
+KYOTO- iCAP has established one of the leading deep tech startup ecosystems in Japan, and has established and supported numerous deep tech startups.
+To support more startups and increase the number of startups entering the global market, KYOTO-iCAP decided that it needed a person who could provide appropriate and effective advice to management personnel.
+Accordingly, Mr. Nagao, an entrepreneur from ECC-iCAP and a co-founder of a global deep-tech startup, has been appointed as CEO of ECC-iCAP.

-Comments from Kimi Kusumi, President of Kyoto iCAP
+Comments from Mr. Ko Kusumi, President of KYOTO-iCAP

-We are very pleased to welcome Mr. Nagao, founder of Kyoto Fusion Engineering, a startup from Kyoto iCAP, who has grown the company into a world-class fusion technology company, to join ECC-iCAP as CEO.
+We are very pleased to welcome Mr. Nagao, founder of Kyoto Fusioneering, a startup from KYOTO-iCAP, who has grown the company into a world-class nuclear fusion technology company, to join ECC-iCAP as CEO.

-As the nucleus of the start-up ecosystem that Kyoto iCAP has built, ECC-iCAP is a place where entrepreneurs who aspire to implement their research results in society can gather and accelerate the commercialization of world-changing technologies through friendly competition.
+As the nucleus of the start-up ecosystem that KYOTO-iCAP has built, ECC-iCAP is a place where entrepreneurs who aspire to realize their research results for society can gather and accelerate the commercialization of world-changing technologies through friendly competition.
 Mr. Nagao is a leader who truly embodies the vision of ECC-iCAP with his own experience as a founder of a deep-tech startup in raising funds, building an organization, and promoting global expansion.
 We are confident that Mr. Nagao's knowledge and network will encourage the next generation of entrepreneurs to take on challenges and further accelerate the development of the Kyoto-based deep tech ecosystem.

-Kyoto iCAP is looking for ECC-iCAP members and EIRs.
-If you are interested in joining our corporate human resources community, please click here to apply.
+KYOTO-iCAP is looking for ECC-iCAP members and EIRs.
+If you are interested in joining our corporate human capital community, please click here to apply.

 https://www.kyoto-unicap.co.jp/recruit/